IngrediCheck/IngrediCheck-Backend/supabase/tests/EndToEndTests/README.md

-# Family End-to-End Test Suite
+# Family DB Unit Tests

-This directory contains deterministic fixtures that exercise the new family-management APIs.
-The goal is to keep these flows separate from the legacy Replay suite so mobile/backend devs can iterate quickly without noise.
+This directory contains independent Deno tests that exercise the family RPCs via the edge functions interface.
+These tests do not depend on `ReplayTests`.

 ## Files